harjoitukset/typescript-users-and-posts-v2/readme.md

 filtering posts
   ✓ active posts are included in the result
-  ✓ posts marked as deleted are excluded from the result ✓ the function does not modify the original array
+  ✓ posts marked as deleted are excluded from the result ✓ deleted posts are removed from the beginning, end and between active articles ✓ the function does not modify the original array
 ```